Data Management Maturity Overview

 5. Optimized Level: At the optimized level, the entire organization is focused on continuous process improvement.
 The organization has the means to identify weaknesses and strengthen the process proactively, with the goal of preventing the occurrence of defects.
 Data on the effectiveness of the domain’s processes is used to perform cost benefit analyses of new technologies and proposed changes to the organization’s domain’s processes.
 Innovations that exploit the best-integrated domain practices are identified and transferred throughout the organization, seamlessly.

-Benefits to Using a Maturity Model
+Benefits of Using a Maturity Model

 Many forms of a Capability Maturity Model have been created since the first one was created in 1991 (CMM-SW).
 Regardless of the domain (software development, IT infrastructure, human resources, supply chain management, enterprise data management, etc…) all maturity models share some benefits to use: